goitacademy/javascript-homework/v2/06/README.en.md

 # Acceptance criteria

 - `goit-js-hw-06` repository created.
-- In your submitted homework, there are two links: to the source files and your working page on `GitHub Pages`.
+- In your submitted homework, there are two links: One to your source files and one to your working page on `GitHub Pages`.
 - All tasks are completed strictly according to the specifications (do not change the original HTML in the task).
 - During live page visits, there are no errors or warnings generated in the console.
 - Clear and descriptive names of variables and functions.